aniruddhawrites/aniruddhawrites.github.io/_posts/2026-08-27-when-fast-ingestion-creates-slow-analytics.md

 > Solving the S3 Small-File Problem with Apache Iceberg, Compaction, and Amazon Redshift Spectrum
 >
 > *A reference architecture case study*
+> The pipeline was fast.
+The queries were slow.
+>
+> A streaming system can be perfectly healthy—low-latency writes, continuous ingestion, durable storage—and still create a physical data layout that is hostile to analytical workloads.
+>
+> The problem isn't necessarily the volume of data.

+Sometimes it's the shape of the data.

+---

+## What This Article Is Not

+This isn't an argument that every S3 data lake should use Apache Iceberg.

+It isn't a claim that 128 MB is the universally correct file size.

+It isn't a guarantee that compaction produces a specific percentage improvement.

+And it isn't a claim that S3 performs poorly when a bucket contains many objects.

+The problem is the interaction between file granularity, physical format, metadata management, partitioning, and the analytical workload consuming the data.

 ---

 ## Author's note

 > This is a reference architecture, not a specific customer case study.
 Workload characteristics and file sizes are illustrative; performance claims should be validated through controlled benchmarking.
 The article deliberately separates the roles of Iceberg, Parquet, and compaction rather than treating Iceberg as a universal performance solution.